N7ghtm4r3/Gluky-Clients/README.md

 This is an open source self-hosted project useful to daily track the glucose levels and meals.

-`Gluky` allows the creation of custom reports based on one week, one month, three months and four months gap period fully customizable.
+Gluky is an open-source, self-hosted project designed to help users track their glucose levels and meals on a daily basis.
+It allows users to log measurements associated with specific meals—such as breakfast, morning snack, lunch, afternoon snack, and dinner.
+Gluky also supports the creation of customizable reports over different time periods, including one week, one month, three months, or four months.
 Following a report example:

 <img style="max-width:100%; height:auto;" src="images/report_demo.png" alt="report demo"/>